Sydney's industrial and logistics market is now the tightest in Australia, with an official vacancy rate of just 0.2%.

-Fear-mongering by agents and the media has left many industrial tenants thinking that they have no option but to renew at their current premises, meet landlord demands and accept no incentive.
+Fear-mongering by agents and the media has left many industrial tenants thinking they have no option but to renew, meet landlord demands and accept no incentive.

 Tenant CS provides tenant representation services exclusively to office, industrial and warehouse tenants across the Asia-Pacific.

-If you have an upcoming lease expiry in late 2023 or 2024, get in touch.
-We'll uncover opportunities in a challenging and complicated market, working with you to explore all options and fighting tooth-and-nail at the negotiating table to protect your interests.
+Our team uncovers opportunities in a challenging and complicated market, working with industrial tenants to explore all options and fighting tooth and nail at the negotiating table to protect your interests.

-Level the playing field and get in touch with the team today to see how we can help you.
+Level the playing field and contact the team today to see how we can help you.